Blood Sugar Converter

 Can sugar convert to alcohol in the bloodstream?

-No, sugar can’t convert to alcohol in your bloodstream.
+No, sugar cannot convert to alcohol in your bloodstream.
 Humans lack the specific enzymes that are necessary for alcoholic fermentation to happen.

 What units are used to measure blood glucose?

-The most popular units to measure blood glucose are:
+The most popular units used in the measurement of blood glucose are:

 - Milligrams per deciliter; and

 - Millimoles per liter.

 They can differ not only between countries but sometimes even between a country's regions.
 It’s important to know what units your laboratory uses so you don’t get confused.